thethanksforthegod/thethanksforthegod.github.io/index.md

 then worked for Loopmon for their open world nft game as solo game developer for the whole project .

-lastly worked with Walsh Technologies in their game Pixel City Bros as solo game developer for the whole project after pervious developer.
+then worked with Walsh Technologies in their game Pixel City Bros as solo game developer for the whole project after pervious developer.

-also worked as freelancer in my free time with small-mid project, fixing project for other developers.
+Now I am working as Lead Developer for McVerse Project [McVerse](https://mcverse.app/))

 ## My works so far